EmanAwadAli/React-Trending-Movies-App/README.md

 #  📺 Trending Movies
 ## 📌 Overview
-In this project, I created a web application that displays a set of trending movies, tvshows and people and they related details.
+In this project, I created a web application that displays a set of trending movies, Tv shows and people and they related details.

 ## 📥 Installation